Windows Server Backup: There is not enough space on the disk

 >> Solution 3.
 Manually delete some old snapshots to free up space.

-In Windows Server 2008/2008 R2, WBadmin only provides commands that allow you to delete system state backup.
-Usually it is non-system state backups that take up the space because system state backups take less space.
-To delete snapshots, you need to use diskshadow.exe.
-You can run the following command from the standard command prompt.
+In Windows Server 2008/2008 R2, WBadmin only provides commands that allow you to delete system state backups, while it's usually non-system state backups that take up the space.
+So to delete snapshots in earlier versions, you can use diskshadow.exe.
+Run the following command from Command Prompt:

 - list shadows all